 d.
 Site Preparation and Conditions

 The condition of the existing surface and the amount of preparation required will greatly influence the overall cost.
 If your site requires extensive grading, excavation, or removal of old pavement, the cost will increase.
-Proper site preparation is essential for ensuring that the new asphalt surface is smooth, durable, and long-lasting.
+Proper site preparation is essential for ensuring that the new surface is smooth, durable, and long-lasting.

 - Grading and Excavation: Sites that require significant leveling or removal of old asphalt may add $1 to $3 per square foot to the overall cost.